Pitcairn Institute of Veterinary Homeopathy Annual Meeting

 Meeting Tuition

-Tuition for the 4 day meeting is $595 if by check (made out to ANHC Education Programs and sent to 7149 Lantana Terrace, Carlsbad, CA 92011).
-(If paid in Canadian or Mexican currency then $495 US).
+1) Tuition for the 4-day meeting is $595 if by check (made out to ANHC Education Programs and sent to ANHC Education Programs, 7149 Lantana Terrace, Carlsbad, CA 92011).
+If coming from Canada or Mexico, discounted to compensate for financial differences — Canada or Mexico tuition $495 US.

 If by credit card it is $613 and after you register you will be sent an email invoice with the option of paying through PayPal.
 You need not be a member of PayPal to use this service.
-(If paid in Canadian or Mexican currency then $513 US).
+If coming from Canada or Mexico — Canada or Mexico tuition $513 US.

 If you register and then cannot make the meeting, you can receive a refund less $50.
 Please do let us know as soon as you can if you have to change your plans as the closer we get to the meeting, the more awkward for us in terms of meal planning.